 Jenny Blessing

-I am a second-year Ph.D. student in computer science at the University of Cambridge, where I am a member of King's College.
+I am a final-year Ph.D. student in computer science at the University of Cambridge, where I am a member of King's College.
 I am advised by Ross J. Anderson and Alastair Beresford in the Computer Laboratory's Security Group.

 Previously, I completed a dual M.S. in (1) Electrical Engineering and Computer Science and (2) Technology and Policy at MIT, where I was advised by Daniel Weitzner, and a B.S. in Computer Science at the University of Connecticut.